-In my case, after the Error Code, you could see a name of a file.
+In my case, after the Error Code, you could see the name of a file.
 If a driver is identified in the bug check message, you should find out what the file is about.
 You could search for it on your computer and then check its Properties, or you could search on the Internet.

 In such cases you will have to disable the driver or check with the manufacturer for driver updates, depending n the situation.
 Since mine was the display driver, I decided to check if any updates were available.
 If it is a new Service that was added, disable it via services.msc and see if it helps.

 To update your drivers, from the WinX Menu, open Device Manager and expand Display adapters.
 Right-click on the Display Driver and select Update Driver Software.